Social, Emotional & Mental Health Difficulties

-Our inclusion team is made up of Sarah Playford (SENCo), Tina Holmes (Deputy Safeguarding Lead and Learning Mentor), and Angela Wragg (Home School Link Worker).
+Our inclusion team is made up of Kirsty Parkes (SENCo), Tina Holmes (Deputy Safeguarding Lead and Learning Mentor), and Angela Wragg (Home School Link Worker).
 Together they deliver support and intervention to children and work closely with parents to develop the child as a whole person.

 Here are some of the interventions provided over the course of the year, dependant on need: